The Fighters

 How It Plays Out

 Round 1: Rooftop clash.
-Cap throws his shield - Spidey dodges in mid-air, slingshots himself back with webbing, lands a kick that knocks Cap through a billboard.
+Cap throws his shield - Spidey dodges in mid-air, slingshots himself back with webbing, lands a kick that cracks most of Cap's ribs.

 Round 2: Street level.
 Cap ambushes him with a ricochet shot.
-Spidey's spider-sense saves him, but Cap follows it with a flying tackle into a bus stop.
-Fists start flying.
-Cap lands solid hits, but Spidey hits harder and faster.
+Spidey's spider-sense saves him.
+Cap tries to follow it with a flying tackle into a bus stop but he's always too slow.

 Round 3: Closing Moments.
-Cap feints a shield throw, grabs Spidey mid-jump - tries to slam him with a judo throw into a dumpster.
-But Spidey twists out mid-air, webs Cap's legs, yanks, and boom - Cap eats asphalt.
-Spiderman finishes it with a piledriver punch that cracks the pavement.
+Cap feints a shield throw, grabs Spidey mid-jump (which Spidey allows because he's playing with him at this point) - tries to slam him with a judo throw into a dumpster.

-- His raw speed + spider-sense makes him almost impossible to hit consistently.
+- His raw speed, reflexes and spider-sense makes him almost impossible to hit.